Native American Stone Tools

 #2106N A small stone micro-tool, a micro-drill or graver, great for tattooing, Pre-European contact, Native American, greater Southeast US $9.00

-#4005A 1" Quartz arrowhead that has been converted into a scraper, hand worked stone tool, Native American, probably a reworked Hardaway Point, likely dates to the Early Archaic Period, ca. 9500 - 8000 B.P., Southeast US $18.00
+#4005A 1" Quartz arrowhead that has been converted into a scraper, Native American, probably a reworked Hardaway Point, likely dates to the Early Archaic Period, ca. 9500 - 8000 B.P., Southeast US $18.00

 #2110D 1 1/2" x 1 1/2" A stemmed blunt or stunner, Pre-European contact, Native American, family collection history in Upstate New York, Ticonderoga, La Chute river valley $12.00